 The scope of her practice further includes counseling, negotiating, and litigating.
 Ms. Wolford utilizes her years of experience in family law as well as general litigation to support clients in achieving their individual goals.
 She is client focused and understands how difficult and taxing family disputes can be on those navigating the process.
 Ms. Wolford’s knowledge in dealing with domestic violence matters assists her in helping guide clients through family law matters with compassion and empathy.

-Ms. Wolford received her B.A. from University of Mary Washington in 2004 and her J.D. from University of Baltimore Law School in 2007.
+Ms. Wolford received her B.A. from the University of Mary Washington in 2004 and her J.D. from the University of Baltimore Law School in 2007.
 While in law school she participated in the Family Law Clinic in which she represented the underserved population of Baltimore City as a Rule 16 attorney in domestic matters often involving domestic violence and abuse.
 Ms. Wolford then worked as a staff attorney at the non-profit organization Sexual Assault Spouse Abuse Resource Center located in Harford County, Maryland.
-In 2009, she joined a general litigation firm located in Prince George’s County, Maryland in which she practiced family law, civil litigation in matters of business, contract and construction disputes as well as represented a variety of professionals in disciplinary matters before their respective licensing boards.
+In 2009, she joined a general litigation firm located in Prince George’s County, Maryland, in which she practiced family law, civil litigation in matters of business, contract and construction disputes as well as represented a variety of professionals in disciplinary matters before their respective licensing boards.

 Ms. Wolford grew up on the Eastern Shore of Maryland and spent much of her childhood in Ocean City and Salisbury, Maryland.
 Several years ago, she returned to the Eastern Shore and has made it her home once again.